How to audit your SaaS stack from invoices

 5. The renewal ledger — the leverage moment nobody owns

 Here is why SaaS waste re-accumulates no matter how thoroughly you purge it once: subscriptions auto-renew, and the only moment you have real leverage — to cancel, downgrade, or renegotiate — is the narrow window before the renewal date.
-In most companies, nobody owns that calendar.
-The renewal sails through silently, and the spend persists for another full term.
+When no named owner tracks that calendar, the renewal can pass without a usage or pricing review.

 The fix is structural, not heroic: a renewal ledger— a simple table of every subscription with its renewal date, owner, seat count, monthly cost, and a "still needed?" column, reviewed 30 days before each renewal.
 That review is where the audit stops being an annual event and becomes a standing control.
 It's also your negotiating window: vendors discount far more readily 30 days out from a renewal you're visibly willing to walk from than they do mid-term.